 - Increase social interaction: Social interactions can have a positive impact on our physical and mental health.
 They reduce stress and increase an overall sense of well-being.

-- Practice mindfulness & meditation: Practicing mindfulness and meditation can assist those with harm OCD to shift focus from over-thinking to a less judgmental stance.
+- Practice mindfulness & meditation: Practicing mindfulness and meditation for OCD can assist those with harm OCD to shift focus from over-thinking to a less judgmental stance.

 Harm OCD Statistics